 $603,900,354

-This computer-animated adventure comedy became the sixth highest-grossing film of 2008.
-Many critics viewed it as a notable improvement over its predecessor.
+This computer-animated adventure-comedy soared at the box office, ranking as the sixth highest-grossing film of 2008.
+Many critics considered it a significant improvement over its predecessor, praising its energetic storytelling and engaging character development.

 AnimationAdventureComedy